 Mac Excel 2011 ribbon shortcut and controls - Cmd Opt R (⌘ ⌥ R)

 On Excel 2011 for the Mac, the ribbon behaves differently.
 The minimized version doesn't have the elastic quality of the Windows version - it won't close for you automatically.
 However, on a Mac, you can actually turn off the Ribbon completely.
 Just uncheck the checkbox at Excel Preferences > Ribbon > Turn on the ribbon.
 When you turn the Ribbon off this way, you just won't see it at all.
-You'll gave to vist preferences again to re-enable the ribbon.
+You'll have to visit preferences again to re-enable the ribbon.